Bio

 Accolades

 Evan Wilson is an associate professor in the Hattendorf Historical Center at the U.S. Naval War College in Newport, Rhode Island.
 A recipient of the Sir Julian Corbett Prize in Modern Naval History, he researches the naval history of Britain and other countries from the eighteenth to the twentieth centuries.
-He is the author or editor of six books, most recently The Horrible Peace: British Veterans and the End of the Napoleonic Wars (UMass, 2023).
-His next book, which he edited with Paul Kennedy, is Planning for War at Sea: 400 Years of Great Power Competition (Naval Institute, 2025).
+He is the author or editor of seven books, most recently Planning for War at Sea: 400 Years of Great Power Competition (Naval Institute, 2025), which he edited with Paul Kennedy.
 Before coming to Newport, he was the Caird Senior Research Fellow at the National Maritime Museum (UK) and the Associate Director of International Security Studies at Yale University.
 He holds degrees from Yale, Cambridge and Oxford.